 Financial Aid Policy

-A student earns the right to "keep" financial aid on a pro-rated basis.
-For example, if a student completes 30% of the semester, he has earned the right to keep 30% of his financial aid.
-After the student has been enrolled more than 60% of the semester, he is entitled to keep 100% of his financial aid.
-Similarly, the school has an obligation to return unearned financial aid to the appropriate sources.
+As a general concept, a student earns financial aid on a pro-rated basis, subject to a number of caveats, and schools must return “unearned” federal funds.
+For example, if a student completes 30% of the semester, the school returns 70% of federal funds received.
+After the student has been enrolled more than 60% of the semester, the school is not required to return funds.

 Loans funds are returned in a particular order as noted below: